xshirl1027/Kaleidesign-Graphics-Tool-FX/README.md

 # Kaleidesign-Graphics-Tool-FX
 This is a tool written in JavaFx, using Object Oriented programming and the eclipse IDE for making patterns. it can be used to create wallpapers, trippy patterns for t-shirts, or the background of an album cover or video game.

+to run it: execute ./mvnw compile exec:java -Dexec.mainClass="com.kaleideigngraphicstoolfx.PatternFX from the main folder

 features:
 -basic rotation
 -mirror rotation